Cottage Grove got its revenge for the defeat of “Nesmith County”

 Anyone who’s spent any time in the town of Cottage Grove, at the southernmost tip of the Willamette Valley, knows the town has a somewhat checkered relationship with the city of Eugene.

 Everything is friendly and amiable between the two towns, to be sure.
-But it’s rather like the relationship between a wealthy older sibling who’s a bank president, and a younger one who works on the green chain in a sawmill.
+But it’s rather like the relationship between a wealthy older sibling who’s a bank president, and a younger one who's still pulling green chain in the local sawmill.
 There is a core of tension between Lane County’s biggest city and its third-biggest (Springfield is, of course, number 2).

 And that tension has not always been as mild and understated as it is today.